 Building Lean Muscle Mass

 Another very important part to the puzzle of losing fat is to build more lean muscle.
 Muscle burns more calories than fat, and not just when you’re exercising but all the time.
-Therefore it makes sense to build good amounts of muscle mass through resistance and strength training to help to keep your body burning up calories more efficiently all day – EVERYDAY!
+Therefore it makes sense to build good amounts of muscle mass through resistance and strength training, both of which will help to keep your body burning up calories more efficiently all day – EVERYDAY!

 In order to do build this calorie burning muscle mass on your body, you will need to make sure you’re eating enough protein from various sources.
-The amino acids in protein, be they from plant or animal sources, are the actual building blocks of lean muscle tissue and therefore vital to your diet.
+The amino acids in protein (be they from plant or animal sources) are the actual building blocks of lean muscle tissue, and therefore are vital to your diet.

-And it’s got to be said, plant foods just seem to make you feel cleaner, lighter and healthier, with a clearer mind and so much more clarity.
-This has been my experience of eating highly plant based in the past two years, and the main reason why I will never go back, but of course it’s your prerogative if you want to try this for yourself.
+It’s also got to be said, plant foods just seem to make you feel cleaner, lighter and healthier with a clearer mind and so much more clarity.
+This has been my experience of eating highly plant based in the past four years, and the main reason why many people never go back to eating animal products after seeing the difference for themselves.

-When it comes to protein powders it can be a bit of a minefield, as many people believe that just because they are doing a couple of hours of exercise a week that they will need extra protein.
-This is usually not the case, especially if that person already eats a diet high in animal proteins from meat and dairy products.
+When it comes to protein powders, it can be a bit of a minefield as many people believe that just because they are doing a couple of hours of exercise a week that they will need extra protein.
+This is usually not the case, especially if that person already eats a whole foods plant based diet.

 The time when you may need extra protein is when you are regularly lifting weights, or doing some other intensive exercise for more than an hour at a time.
-Or if you are following a plant based diet, as I am, then you will more than likely need a protein supplement if you are doing ANY exercise and even if you’re not.
+But, your body will probably make you aware of this anyway.

 Benefits of Muscle Mass

-There are just so many benefits to having ample amounts of lean muscle mass on your body instead of fat.
-I’m talking enough to make the aesthetic benefits look secondary in comparison – yes, honestly!
+There are just so many benefits to having ample amounts of lean muscle mass on your body instead of too much fat.
+Honestly, the amazing benefits of muscle mass are enough to make the aesthetic benefits look secondary in comparison, I kid you not.

-In fact, these other benefits are just astounding, and will make you realise just how important it is to take the time to add some muscle building exercise into your life for any person of any age or sex.
+These other benefits are just astounding, and will make you realise just how important it is to take the time to add some muscle building exercise into your life for any person of any age or gender.

 Your connective tissue and ligaments will also become stronger and less prone to injury.
 This will help protect your body from many age related joint problems AND make you much stronger in every day life.

-Having stronger bones also gives protection against age related bone problems such as osteoporosis, which is something that is much more prevalent as you age and when loss of bone density accelerates.
-Do not under estimate the importance of this no matter what age you are right now as you need to start early for the best results.
+Studies show having stronger bones also gives protection against age related bone problems such as osteoporosis, which is something that is much more prevalent as you age when loss of bone density accelerates.
+Do not under estimate the importance of this no matter what age you are right now.
+You need to start early for the best results!

-Now that your body is adapting to the higher demands being put upon it your endurance levels will increase, which will give you a lot more energy and stamina for every day life.
-It’s got to be said that this was the BIGGEST thing I noticed when I first got into proper fitness many years ago: suddenly I was always ready to jump up and go any time, anywhere, and it was a totally new experience to me.
+Now that your body is adapting to the higher demands being put upon it, your endurance levels will increase, in turn giving you a lot more energy and stamina for every day life.
+It’s got to be said, this was the BIGGEST thing I noticed when I first got into proper fitness many years ago.
+Suddenly I was always ready to jump up and go any time, anywhere, and it was a totally new experience to me.

-Lack of energy is one of the major issues of modern life and is often due to a combination of many factors including lack of sleep, too many refined sugars and junk foods, and exposure to too the environmental toxins of every day life.
+Lack of energy is one of the major issues of modern life, and is often due to a combination of many factors, including lack of sleep, too many refined sugars and junk foods, and exposure to the environmental toxins of every day life.

-As exercise keeps your heart and muscles strong and your weight down then it stands to reason that all these things combined lesson your risk of diabetes.
+As exercise keeps your heart and muscles strong and your weight down, then it stands to reason that all these things combined lesson your risk of type 2 diabetes.
 And those who keep themselves in shape physically are more likely to eat less sugar and junk foods, and even if they do they will burn them off as energy expenditure much more readily.

-Resistance training is by far one of the best ways to lower high blood pressure, due to the simple fact that making your heart stronger enables it to pump blood around the body with less effort, meaning less force on the arteries and therefore the lowering of blood pressure.
+Resistance training is by far one of the best ways to lower high blood pressure.
+This is due to the simple fact that making your heart stronger enables it to pump blood around the body with less effort, meaning less force on the arteries and therefore the lowering of blood pressure.

-Stress is without a doubt one of the biggest killers of our time and anything we can do to help negate the damage caused by it, or better still lower it in the first place, has got to be worth it right?
-When you resistance train or lift weights your body releases its own painkillers called opiates which act as anti-stress messengers.
+Stress is without a doubt one of the biggest killers of our time, and anything we can do to help negate the damage caused by it, or better still lower it in the first place, has got to be worth it right?
+When you resistance train (or lift weights) your body releases its own painkillers called opiates, which in turn act as anti-stress messengers.
 These opiates literally dissolve stress, frustration and irritation making you feel calm, relaxed and happy again.

-This also applies for taking a brisk walk or run in the great outdoors, as the relaxing sights and sounds of nature coupled with breathing in deeply that healing fresh air will blow away any residues of stress in your system.
+This also applies for taking a brisk walk or run in the great outdoors, The relaxing sights and sounds of nature, coupled with breathing in deeply that healing fresh air, can blast out any stress residue in your system.

-As well as all the reasons above, it cannot be stressed enough the importance of resistance training when it comes to easing depression.
+As well as all the reasons above, it cannot be stressed enough the importance of resistance training when it comes to easing depression and anxiety.
 A cascade of feel good hormones called endorphins will flood through your system, making you feel stronger and more balanced in body, mind and soul.
 It really is true what they say about a strong body equaling a strong mind.

 Remember, when it comes to serious depressive illness then you will need a combination of a healthy diet, exercise, and of course you should always consult your doctor for any other possible treatments that may be recommended.

-This goes without saying: the more you tire your body out, the more deep REM and restful sleep you will be rewarded with.
-This one simple thing in itself can drastically improve your quality of life, and give you more focus, drive, energy, a stronger immune system, stronger mental strength and ability, and drastically your risk of anxiety and depression.
+This one goes without saying.
+The more you tire your body out, the more deep REM and restful sleep you will be rewarded with.
+This one simple thing in itself can drastically improve your quality of life and give you more focus, drive, energy, a stronger immune system, stronger mental strength and ability, and drastically your risk of anxiety and depression.

-Sleep is also vital for healing the body after exercise, as continual training when you are tired (especially when coupled with a bad diet) can eventually lead to adrenal burnout and all sorts of other problems will then escalate from this.
+Sleep is also vital for healing the body after exercise.
+Continual training when you are tired (especially when coupled with a bad diet) can eventually lead to adrenal burnout, and all sorts of other problems can then escalate from this.

-When you exercise your body boosts its production of the cells that kill bacteria, which means over time and with consistent training your immune system will become stronger and stronger.
+When you exercise, your body boosts its production of the cells that kill bacteria.
+This means that over time, and with consistent training, your immune system will become stronger and stronger.

-Just take caution that over training can have the opposite effect and actually knock your immune system temporarily.
-Be sure to build up incrementally so you don’t over do it as most of us have noticed getting a bad cold or sickness a few days after over doing it in the gym.
+Just take caution, as over training can have the opposite effect and actually knock your immune system temporarily.
+Be sure to build up incrementally so you don’t over do it, as most of us have noticed getting a bad cold or sickness a few days after over doing it in the gym.

 Something that may help you on your fitness and health journey could be a fitness tracker.
 These will give you reminders to move, count your steps taken every day, measure your heart rate, and track your sleep to let you know if you’re getting enough of that good quality REM sleep that is so vital for health.